ansible-collections/community.mysql/TESTING.md

 You can use GitHub to run ansible-test either on the community repo or your fork.
 But sometimes you want to quickly test a single version or a single target.
 To do that, you can use the Makefile present at the root of this repository.

-For now, the makefile only support Podman.
+For now, the makefile only supports Podman.

 ### Requirements